NCG-Leiden/NCG-Leiden.github.io/index.md

-# Welcome to the webpage of Groupoid C*-algebras!
+# Noncommutative geometry reading seminar
+## Topic for September-December 2022: Groupoid C*-algebras

 In the upcoming 2022 fall semester, we will be running a seminar on Groupoids and C*-algebras.

 We will follow the text book ___A Tool Kit for Groupoid C*-algebras___ in the first couple of talks and then turn to related topics including but not limited to semigroups, graphs, foliations, and twisted groupoids.
-More detailed information will be updated later.
+This page will be updated regularly with details on topics and the remaining schedule.

 <!-- You can use the [editor on GitHub](https://github.com/Sherlock3711/Groupoid-C--algebras/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files. -->